40 Easy Life Hacks for Organizing Your Home

 Stop shrinking your sweaters!
 When you put a load of clothes into your washing machine, use a dry-erase marker to note on the lid which items should not go into the dryer.
 That way, whoever switches the load from the washing machine to the dryer will know which items to leave out for line drying.

 The enamel finish on most washing machine lids is similar to a whiteboard, and dry-erase markers can be removed easily with a dry paper towel.

 Digging to the back of your fridge to find a certain ingredient is a pain.
 Instead, use a Lazy Susan to bring that food to you!
 Simply place a lazy Susan on a shelf in your fridge and stock it with condiments and other small containers.
 Nothing could be easier than spinning your ingredients around to find just what you need.

 If you’re short on space or just want to add some extra storage, there are some clever kitchen storage solutions you may not have considered.
-Check out these 30 Ways to Revolutionize Your Kitchen Space.

 Remember Your Keys!